nmeri17/suphle-docs/src/docs/v1/routing/index.md

 /// show how to point to a collection with more routes then that guy's controller is the extended one injecting relevant entities

 ## Api Versioning
 Api endpoints are backwards compatible.
 We need the given version of a path.
-If it isn't specified on this version, we look for it on the previous version, recursively
-Lazy loading the route classes on demand
+If it isn't specified on this version, we look for it on the previous version, recursively Lazy loading the route classes on demand

-## route-inter-operability
 ApiRoutes = [V1 => this->browserRoutes(), v2 => classB ] //

 1) request comes in for v1, we skip v2